makerdao/community/governance/polls/Reserve Governance Facilitator Appointment - August 21, 2023.md

 - **You may vote for multiple options.**
 - **You should vote for all options that you would support becoming a Reserve Governance Facilitator.**
 - **Unselected options signal that you do not approve of those options.**
-- **If you do not approve of any of the options then you should select "None of the above" as your one and only choice.**
+- **If you do not approve of any of the options, you should select "None of the above" as your only choice.**
-- **If you wish to abstain, that should be your one and only choice.**
+- **If you wish to abstain, that should be your only choice.**

 ## Note on Display of Winners

-Due to limitations of the voting portal frontend, we cannot display multiple winners if selected, rather the candidate with the most votes will be displayed.
-If up to three candidates each receive >50% approval, all of the candidates above 50% will be appointed as Reserve Facilitators, this will be confirmed off-chain in the MakerDAO forum.
+Due to limitations of the voting portal frontend, we cannot display multiple winners if selected.
+Instead, the candidate with the most votes will be displayed.
+If up to three candidates each receive >50% approval, all candidates above 50% will be appointed as Reserve Facilitators.
+This will be confirmed off-chain in the MakerDAO forum.

 If more than three candidates receive >50% approval, the three candidates with the highest approval will become Reserve Facilitators.